 How to open your account

 Australian and NZ clients can open an account on Stake's website.
 UK clients need to download the Stake App on their phones first.

 The process is simple, straightforward and takes only a few minutes.
 You need to enter your personal data and some additional info (e.g. income and employment details).

 Deposit and withdrawal

 There is no deposit/withdrawal fee for most of the clients.
 However, you can only withdraw your money in your local currency and you will be charged a conversion fee at deposit and withdrawal.

 |• User-friendly||• Only one account base currency|

-At Stake, there is only 1 base currency available, USD
+At Stake, the only available base currency is USD.

 |Number of base currencies||1||1||1|

 A convenient way to save on currency conversion fees is by opening a multi-currency bank account at a digital bank.
-They offer bank accounts in several currencies with great currency exchange rates as well as free or cheap international bank transfers.
+These usually offer bank accounts in several currencies with great currency exchange rates, as well as free or cheap international bank transfers.
 Opening an account only takes a few minutes on your phone.